MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policy-packages.md

 When you assign the policy package, it's immediately assigned to the group.
 However, the propagation of the policy assignment to members of the group is performed as a background operation and might take some time, depending on the size of the group.
 The same is true when a policy is unassigned from a group, or when members are added to or removed from a group.

 > [!IMPORTANT]
-> Before you get started, it's important to understand [precedence rules](#precedence-rules) and [group assignment ranking](#group-assignment-ranking).
-Make sure you read and understand the concepts in [What you need to know about policy assignment to groups](#what-you-need-to-know-about-policy-assignment-to-groups) earlier in this article.
+> Before you get started, it's important to understand ([precedence rules](assign-policies-users-and-groups.md#precedence-rules)) and ([group assignment ranking](assign-policies-users-and-groups.md#group-assignment-ranking)).
+Make sure you read and understand the concepts in ([What you need to know about policy assignment to groups](assign-policies-users-and-groups.md#what-you-need-to-know-about-policy-assignment-to-groups)) earlier in this article.

 ### Assign a policy package to a group of users in the admin center